notun/sanctioned/data/coinbase_2016-12-13-DE-1-CLASS-ACTION-COMPLAINT.md

 Despite CRYPTSY and VERNON’s denial of the allegations, COINBASE quietly terminated CRYPTSY and VERNON’s accounts within days of the media report’s release.

 111. COINBASE did not disclose to any of the governmental authorities purportedly investigating CRYPTSY the results of COINBASE’s own investigation into the allegations in the article.

 112. COINBASE also made no public statement that it had repudiated its relationship with CRYPTSY and VERNON or that it had reported to the governmental authorities any suspicious activity of CRYPTSY and VERNON.
--23
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com

 113.
 COINBASE simply employed a quiet exit strategy that separated itself from CRYPTSY and VERNON while seeking to shield itself from scrutiny of its own.

 114.
 Such scrutiny is well-deserved, though, as CRYPTSY and VERNON’s theft would not have succeeded without cooperation and assistance from COINBASE.

 FACTS SPECIFIC TO INVESTOR PLAINTIFFS

 115. Plaintiff LEIDEL, on August 13, 2014, deposited 3.9409 BTC to initially fund his CRYPTSY account.
 The value of that deposit was approximately $2,112.32.

 CLASS ALLEGATIONS

 116.
 A class action is the proper form to bring Class Plaintiffs’ claims under FRCP 23.
 The potential class is so large that joinder of all members would be impractical.
 Additionally, there are questions of law or fact common to the class, the claims or defenses of the representative parties are typical of the claims or defenses of the class, and the representative parties will fairly and adequately protect the interests of the class.